NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

        Example Server Configuration Form

-    In this form, enter the following information on your computational resources:
+    In this form, enter the following information on your `Server`:

     =============================== =================================================================
     Label                           Description